Zulko/gpt-function-decorator/README.md

 (there's probably funnier jokes to crack, but you can't expect much from a chatbot going by a spec sheet.
 ChatGPT can actually be pretty funny if you let it riff freely)

+## Retries

+It can happen that the GPT, in a moment of confusion, the GPT doesn't forgets its core instructions and doesn't return valid JSON, or more generally an answer that can be parsed.
+This is a relatively rare case that is easily solved by re-asking the same query to the GPT.

+To simplify this task, `gpt_function` add a parameter `retries`.
+For instance `retries=2` asks the function to attempt the evaluation at least 3 times in total before erroring.

 ## How gpt-functions-decorator works